colbyfayock/colbyfayock.com/src/_posts/what-is-linting-and-how-can-it-save-you-time.md

 yarn add babel-eslint -D
 ```

-Now in our case, Gatsby already uses `babel`, so we don’t necessarily need to add it individually here.
+Typically if you're using \`babel-eslint\` you'll want to make sure \`babel\` is installed next to it, but in our case, Gatsby already uses `babel`, so we don’t necessarily need to add it.
 After that’s set up, we’ll want to update our `.eslintrc.js` config file with some new options:

 ```
 module.exports = {